ZhengLiu-Research/ZhengLiu-Research.github.io/_pages/about.md

 ---

 Zheng Liu holds a B.S. in Electronics from Peking University, Beijing, China, an M.S. from UCLA, and a Ph.D. in Electrical and Computer Engineering from Princeton University.
 From 2015 to 2018, he was a Senior Design Engineer at Skyworks Solutions Inc, Thousand Oaks, CA, where he played a pivotal role in RF power amplifier and front-end module design, contributing to the successful shipment of over 40 million units worldwide.
-He also worked with Apple on mmWave beamformer design and is currently a researcher at Kilby Research Labs, Texas Instruments, focusing on GaN power amplifier modules for 6G wireless infrastructure  and sub-THz highly stable clock systems.
+He also worked with Apple on mmWave beamformer design and is currently a RFIC researcher at Kilby Research Labs, Texas Instruments, focusing on GaN power amplifier modules for 6G wireless infrastructure  and sub-THz highly stable clock systems.

 Dr. Liu’s research expertise includes mm-wave and sub-THz transmiters/power amplifiers, wideband phased array systems, and AI enabled RFIC design methodology.
 His contributions to the MTT-S field have been recognized with several prestigious awards, including the **Bede Liu Best Ph.D.
 Dissertation Award** from Princeton University in 2023, the **IEEE Journal of Solid State Circuits (JSSC) Best Paper Award 2023**, the **IEEE IMS 2022 Advanced Practice Paper Award** (First Author), the **IEEE MTT-S Microwave Fellowship** in 2021, and the **Analog Devices Outstanding Student Designer Award** in 2021.
 Additionally, he has received **three IEEE IMS Best Student Paper Awards**, including two as first author in IMS 2021 and one as co-author in IMS 2020.